kadir014/lucy-ui/README.md

-# lucy-ui
- Yet Another Pygame UI Library
+Yet another Pygame UI library that is heavily inspired by Qt